nirajp82/Ansible/02_03_RegisterVariable.md

 1. **Task variables:** Variables defined in the current task.
 (Highest precedence.)
 2. **Block variables:** Variables defined in the current block.
 3. **Role variables:** Variables defined in the role that is being executed.
 4. **Play variables:** Variables defined in the playbook.
+These variables are specific to the play and can be used across all hosts defined in that play.
+They are useful for defining variables that are applicable to a specific set of tasks within a play.
 5. **Host variables:** Variables defined for the current host in the inventory.
+These variables are specific to individual hosts and are defined within host-specific files in the `host_vars/` directory or directly in the inventory file.
+These variables are used to customize tasks or templates for specific hosts in Ansible playbooks.
 6. **Facts:** Facts gathered from the current host.
 7. **Global variables:** Variables defined in the Ansible configuration file, environment variables, and command line arguments.
 (Lowest)